by Tassanawan Malai |

 Highlights:

-- Make a mud bath for them ( full-day visit).
+• Making a mud bath for them (full day visit).

 Happy Elephant Home is a pretty little elephant sanctuary in northern Thailand’s Mae Taeng District, home to 2 Asian elephants, 42 and 48 years old, rescued from elephant riding tourism.
 The owner has built a sanctuary where she feeds and cares for the animals.
 It’s amazing to see how much love they’ve.

-When visiting this ethical sanctuary, you can feed the elephants or watch these amazing animals bathing in the river.
-In the process, you’ll learn about the personalities of the elephants.
+When visiting this ethical sanctuary, you can feed these amazing creatures or watch them bathe in the river.
+In the process, you will get to know their personalities.

 You’ll prepare food for the elephants, feed them and take them to the river to bathe.
 You’ll have time to relax and enjoy the scenery.